2025 LUSH Spring Prize

 Projects

-52 organisations from around the world have been awarded Spring Prizes and more than 270 regenerative projects have been shortlisted for awards.
+67 regenerative projects around the world from around the world have been awarded Spring Prizes and more than 280 regenerative projects have been shortlisted for awards.

 Sign up to the mailing list